-All students considered for a scholarship must be degree-seeking at ASU Mid-South and U.S. citizens or permanent resident aliens.
+All students considered for a scholarship must be degree-seeking at ASU Mid-South and U.S. citizens or permanent resident aliens or international students with an approved I-20.
 ASU Mid-South's institutional academic scholarships may only be used for required courses for the recipient's program of study at time scholarship eligibility is determined.
 Academic scholarships are automatically renewed until degree completion or graduation occurs if the student maintains the required GPA, has no withdrawals, failed or incomplete classes, and completes the service hour component.
-Students receiving an academic scholarship based on 9 or more credit hours must complete 30 service hours per semester.
-Students receiving an academic scholarship based on 1 to 8 credit hours must complete the 15 service hours per semester.
+Students receiving an academic scholarship based on 12 or more credit hours must complete 30 service hours per semester.
+Students receiving an academic scholarship based on 11 or less credit hours must complete the 15 service hours per semester.